 The arrival of menopause is a critical stage in a woman’s life.
-Many of us go through a transition filled with great challenges for physical and mental health.
+Many of us go through a transition filled with significant challenges for physical and mental health.
 The point is that you rarely cross the bridge between one stage and another without realizing it.

 My own experience led me to seek information and learn about the factors that make some feel miserable while reaching menopause.

 By the time I learned, I could no longer prevent many of my symptoms; however, I had found a way to enjoy this new chapter of my life with more energy and ready for a better version of myself in the short term.
-In this article, I want to share my 10 tips for a better life after menopause.
+In this article, I want to share my ten tips for a better life after menopause.

 A better life after menopause is possible.

-First thing: don’t worry about risk factors you can’t control (e.g., age, heredity); instead, focus your efforts on the things you can do to help you feel the strong and healthy second half of your life.
+First thing: don’t worry about risk factors you can’t control (e.g., age, heredity); instead, focus your efforts on the things you can do to help you feel the solid and healthy second half of your life.

-Risk reduction has a lot in common with the one-stop-shop: You can reduce the risk of many major degenerative diseases right away by following this article’s advice.
+Risk reduction has a lot in common with the one-stop shop: You can reduce the risk of many major degenerative diseases right away by following this article’s advice.

 1. Avoid cigarettes.
 If you smoke, stop it.
 You can do some things that will give you immediate and lasting benefits, like quitting smoking.
 In 20 minutes, your heart rate will drop.
 The next day, you will have removed the excess carbon monoxide from your blood.
 In a few months, you will breathe easier and cough much less.
 Over the years, the risk of lung cancer, stroke, and heart disease will drop by at least half.
 And in 15 years, you will have eliminated your excess risk of heart disease.
 Also, separate yourself from smokers.
 Long-term exposure to second-hand smoke is weaker but still noticeable.